|| 3.60 out of 5

 - Use a graphical FTP client

-It is also possible to to use a Windows Explorer window as a graphical FTP client.
+- A simple way to use FTP is through a Windows Explorer window.
 To do this, open a Windows Explorer window and type

 - Starting with Windows 95, Windows comes with a command-line FTP utility.
 While not as easy to use as Internet Explorer for some operations, things like uploading files are more reliable using this method.
 To use this utility, launch a command prompt in Windows and type ftp and hit enter.
 This utility operates almost identically to the UNIX-based utility of the same name which has been around for many years.
 If you are unfamiliar with this utility, the most useful command is simply ?.
 Entering this command and hitting enter will display a list of commands that the command-line FTP client understands.
 You can then type ? command to display a brief line of help about that command.
-Some of the most useful FTP commands are shown here:
+See the Microsoft Command Line FTP reference page for a list of commands.

 - Windows does not come with a dedicated graphical FTP client program.
 You would need to download one from the link below.
 They vary in quality and price, but in general the right graphical FTP client is going to give the most flexibility and control of the FTP server.
 Because there are so many different graphical FTP clients, we will not go into detail on the operation on any one in particular, but once familiar with the features they are more powerful and easier to use than the command prompt or web browser approaches.